FernVR/quiz-game/README.md

 - [JSHint Validator](https://jshint.com/)

     ![JS Result](./assets/images/readme-images/PP2-readme-JS-validator.png)
-    * I struggled with figuring out how to get rid of these warnings, but my mentor reassured me that it wasn't anything to worry about.
+    * I struggled with figuring out how to get rid of these warnings, but my mentor reassured me that it wasn't anything to worry about to keep them in.

 ## Lighthouse Testing